hopsoft/turbo_boost-commands/README.md

 Here’s a breakdown of each type:

-### Server State
+### Server-State

-Server state is the persistent state that the server used for the most recent render.
+Server-State is the persistent state that the server used for the most recent render.
 This state is signed, ensuring data integrity and security.

 The client includes this signed state along with its own optimistic changes whenever a Command is invoked.
-The server can then compute the difference between the client state and the server state, allowing you to accept or reject the client's optimistic changes.
+The server can then compute the difference between the Client-State and the Server-State, allowing you to accept or reject the client's optimistic changes.

 This ensures the server remains the single source of truth.

-Server state can be accessed within Commands like so.
+Server-State can be accessed within Commands like so.

 ```ruby
 state[:key] = "value"